Mathiaszero/Minetest-sieve-abandoned/README.md

 Depends: default.

-To install, extract the zip folder to the directory /mods/ where there should be a "mods_here" text file by default.
+To install, extract the zip folder to the directory /mods/ where there should be a "mods_here" text file by default, and make sure the name of the folder is (excluding parentheses), "sieve".
+Also refer to other internet resources and videos for further assistance.

 Version 5